List Of All The Peer-To-Peer Lending Companies In The UK

 The opinions expressed are those of the author(s) and not held by 4thWay.
 4thWay is not regulated by ESMA or the FCA.
 All the specialists and researchers who conduct research and write articles for 4thWay are subject to 4thWay's Editorial Code of Practice.
 For more, please see 4thWay's terms and conditions.

 *Commission, fees and impartial research: our service is free to you.
 4thWay shows dozens of P2P lending accounts in our accurate comparison tables and we add new ones as they make it through our listing process.
-We receive compensation from Assetz Exchange, AxiaFunder, CapitalRise, CapitalStackers, HNW Lending, Invest & Fund, Kuflink, Lendwise, Loanpad, Proplend and Rebuildingsociety, and other P2P lending companies not mentioned above either when you click through from our website and open accounts with them, or to cover the costs of conducting our calculated stress tests and ratings assessments.
+We receive compensation from Assetz Exchange, AxiaFunder, CapitalRise, CapitalStackers, Invest & Fund, Kuflink, Lendwise, Loanpad, Proplend and Rebuildingsociety, and other P2P lending companies not mentioned above either when you click through from our website and open accounts with them, or to cover the costs of conducting our calculated stress tests and ratings assessments.
 We vigorously ensure that this doesn't affect our editorial independence.
 Read How we earn money fairly with your help.

 Copyright BFGSL Ltd and 4thWay® 2014-2024.
 This peer-to-peer lending/IFISA comparison and ratings website is based on high-quality research, which requires investment.
 Please share content from our website by linking to it and not by copying it.
 See our T&Cs and Copyright Policy for more details and to buy additional rights.
 Acknowledge your sources.